nwtime/ntpwww/content/en/archives/4.2.6-series/howto.md

 <dt><tt>refclock_newpeer</tt> - initialize and start a reference clock.</dt>

-<dd>This routine allocates and initializes the interface structure which supports a reference clock in the form of an ordinary NTP peer.
+This routine allocates and initializes the interface structure which supports a reference clock in the form of an ordinary NTP peer.
 A driver-specific support routine completes the initialization, if used.
 Default peer variables which identify the clock and establish its reference ID and stratum are set here.
-It returns one if success and zero if the clock address is invalid or already running, insufficient resources are available or the driver declares a bum rap.</dd>
+It returns one if success and zero if the clock address is invalid or already running, insufficient resources are available or the driver declares a bum rap.

 <dt><tt>refclock_unpeer</tt> - shut down a clock</dt>

-<dd>This routine is used to shut down a clock and return its resources to the system.</dd>
+This routine is used to shut down a clock and return its resources to the system.

 <dt><tt>refclock_transmit</tt> - simulate the transmit procedure</dt>

-<dd>This routine implements the NTP transmit procedure for a reference clock.
-This provides a mechanism to call the driver at the NTP poll interval, as well as provides a reachability mechanism to detect a broken radio or other madness.</dd>
+This routine implements the NTP transmit procedure for a reference clock.
+This provides a mechanism to call the driver at the NTP poll interval, as well as provides a reachability mechanism to detect a broken radio or other madness.

 <dt><tt>refclock_process</tt> - insert a sample in the circular buffer</dt>

-<dd>This routine saves the offset computed from the on-time timestamp and the days, hours, minutes, seconds and nanoseconds in the circular buffer.
+This routine saves the offset computed from the on-time timestamp and the days, hours, minutes, seconds and nanoseconds in the circular buffer.
 Note that no provision is included for the year, as provided by some (but not all) radio clocks.
-Ordinarily, the year is implicit in the Unix file system and hardware/software clock support, so this is ordinarily not a problem.</dd>
+Ordinarily, the year is implicit in the Unix file system and hardware/software clock support, so this is ordinarily not a problem.

 <dt><tt>refclock_receive</tt> - simulate the receive and packet procedures</dt>

-<dd>This routine simulates the NTP receive and packet procedures for a reference clock.
-This provides a mechanism in which the ordinary NTP filter, selection and combining algorithms can be used to suppress misbehaving radios and to mitigate between them when more than one is available for backup.</dd>
+This routine simulates the NTP receive and packet procedures for a reference clock.
+This provides a mechanism in which the ordinary NTP filter, selection and combining algorithms can be used to suppress misbehaving radios and to mitigate between them when more than one is available for backup.

 <dt><tt>refclock_gtraw</tt>, <tt>refclock_gtlin</tt> - read the buffer and on-time timestamp</dt>

-<dd>These routines return the data received from the clock and the on-time timestamp.
+These routines return the data received from the clock and the on-time timestamp.
 The <tt>refclock_gtraw</tt> routine returns a batch of one or more characters returned by the Unix terminal routines in raw mode.
 The <tt>refclock_gtlin</tt> routine removes the parity bit and control characters and returns all the characters up to and including the line terminator.
-Either routine returns the number of characters delivered.</dd>
+Either routine returns the number of characters delivered.

 <dt><tt>refclock_open</tt> - open a serial port for reference clock</dt>

-<dd>This routine opens a serial port for I/O and sets default options.
-It returns the file descriptor if success and zero if failure.</dd>
+This routine opens a serial port for I/O and sets default options.
+It returns the file descriptor if success and zero if failure.

 <dt><tt>refclock_ioctl</tt> - set serial port control functions</dt>

-<dd>This routine attempts to hide the internal, system-specific details of serial ports.
+This routine attempts to hide the internal, system-specific details of serial ports.
 It can handle POSIX (<tt>termios</tt>), SYSV (<tt>termio</tt>) and BSD (<tt>sgtty</tt>) interfaces with varying degrees of success.
-The routine returns one if success and zero if failure.</dd>
+The routine returns one if success and zero if failure.

 <dt><tt>refclock_ppsapi</tt></dt>

-<dd>This routine initializes the Pulse-per-Second interface (see below).</dd>
+This routine initializes the Pulse-per-Second interface (see below).

 <dt><tt>refclock_pps</tt></dt>

-<dd>This routine is called once per second to read the latest PPS offset and save it in the circular buffer (see below).</dd>
+This routine is called once per second to read the latest PPS offset and save it in the circular buffer (see below).

 * * *